seelabs/rippled/docs/bridge/spec.md

 As a side note, since submitting a signature requires submitting a transaction and paying a fee, supporting rewards for signatures is an important requirement.
-Of course, the reward can be higher than the fee, providing an incentive to running a witness server.
+Of course, the reward can be higher than the fee, providing an incentive for running a witness server.

 ## Why use the signer's list on the account